korzin/aws-certified-dev-handbook/handbooks/vpc.md

 CIDR of ::/0 for all IPv6 addresses.

 Every route table contains a local route for communication within the VPC over IPv4.
 If your VPC has more than one IPv4 CIDR block, your route tables contain a local route for each IPv4 CIDR block.
 If you've associated an IPv6 CIDR block with your VPC, your route tables contain a local route for the IPv6 CIDR block.
 You cannot modify or delete these routes.

 When you add an Internet gateway, an egress-only Internet gateway, a virtual private gateway, a NAT device, a peering connection, or a VPC endpoint in your VPC, you must update the route table for any subnet that uses these gateways or connections.

 There is a limit on the number of route tables you can create per VPC, and the number of routes you can add per route table.
 For more information, see Amazon VPC Limits.

+You can't detach internet gateway when somebody use resources in VPC

+When you launch an instance into a VPC, we provide the instance with a private DNS hostname, and a public DNS hostname if the instance receives a public IPv4 address.
+If domain-name-servers in your DHCP options is set to AmazonProvidedDNS, the public DNS hostname takes the form **ec2-public-ipv4-address.compute-1.amazonaws.com for the us-east-1 region**, and **ec2-public-ipv4-address.region.compute.amazonaws.com for other regions.**
+The private hostname takes the form **ip-private-ipv4-address.ec2.internal for the us-east-1 region**, and **ip-private-ipv4-address.region.compute.internal for other regions.**
+To change these to custom DNS hostnames, you must set domain-name-servers to a custom DNS server.

 ### Main route table

 ## Internet Gateway (IG)